Skip to main content

 What does the QCE EA look like?

 The QCE General English External Assessment is a 2-hour exam plus 15 minutes of perusal.
-You receive unseen texts (typically a fiction text paired with a non-fiction or visual) and a task asking for analytical engagement with both.
+You receive two texts connected by the representation of a concept, identity, time or place (one must be a literary text from QCAA's prescribed list).
+The task asks for an analytical written response of approximately 800 to 1000 words.
 The EA is centrally set and marked by QCAA assessors.
 It is worth 25 percent of your final subject result.

 How are the QCE IAs marked?

 Each IA is marked by your school against published QCAA criteria, then statistically confirmed by QCAA's endorsement process.
-The confirmation can adjust school marks if they are outside tolerance for the cohort's external assessment performance.
+Confirmation can adjust school marks if they are outside tolerance for the cohort's external assessment performance.
 Strong IA work paired with strong EA performance protects your cohort's confirmation.

 When are QCE exams in 2026?